 A couple of our favorite business cards include:

-The Enhanced Business Platinum® Card from American Express OPEN – Just like its twin on the personal side, this card comes with plenty of benefits and a great sign-up bonus.
+The Business Platinum® Card from American Express – Just like its twin on the personal side, this card comes with plenty of benefits and a great introductory bonus.
 You can also get a 35% rebate when booking with points through Amex Travel.

 Hot Tip: Want to earn a ton of Membership Rewards points quickly?
 Check out how you can earn 100k+ Membership Rewards in 90 days!